What is Gas Chromatography?

-Gas Chromatography (GC) and Gas Chromatography with Mass Spectrometry (GC-MS)
+Gas Chromatography with Mass Spectrometry (GC-MS)

-How do GC and GC-MS Work?
+How does GC-MS Work?

-In GC an inert gas under pressure flows through an inert tube (column).
+In GC, an inert gas under pressure flows through an inert tube (column).
 The column itself or an inert filling are coated in a low volatility liquid.
-A sample is injected into the gas before the column; as it moves through the column the time taken by each component in the sample to reach the end of the column is governed by its interaction with the gas and the liquid phases.
+A sample is injected into the gas before the column.
+As it moves through the column, the time taken by each component in the sample to reach the end of the column is governed by its interaction with the gas and the liquid phases.
 This is dependent on the compound’s properties and can be used to separate mixtures of very similar compounds.
 Once separated, the compounds can be measured as they emerge from the column by a range of detectors, both non-selective and selective, including mass spectrometers.

 GC-MS has the advantage that it can provide selective detection of components, reducing the need to fully separate the components chromatographically.
 It can also provide extra structural and molecular weight information to assist identification.